 Bruises?
 He felt his thoughts and emotions reel with confusion.
-This was Mitchell .
+This was Mitchell.
 His companion in hell, who'd willingly suffered to hide a child from a monster.

 Lefebvre released his death grip, throwing himself up and back until he half-leaned on a desk.
-"I don't understand," he whispered in horror, feeling the deck ready to open under his feet as he watched Paul take a wheezing breath.
+"I don't understand," he whispered in horror, feeling the deck ready to open under his feet as he watched Paul take a wheezing breath maybe it was the memory of pain-the accelerated healing of a med unit sometimes fooled the mind.